 Whitehaven Beach, located in the Whitsunday Islands, lies within the Great Barrier Reef National Marine Park and is a protected world heritage site.
 This pristine environment continuously gets voted one of the best beaches in the world, attracting thousands of visitors each year.

 The shores are shallow, making Whitehaven a safe beach to swim off.
-With no major rips or swells to worry about, and the water temperature delightfully tropical, you may not want to get out.
+With no significant rips or swells to worry about, and the water temperature is delightfully tropical.

 Snorkel at Chance Bay

 Whitehaven is not well known for snorkelling because it lacks fringing reefs.
 You can look under the surface to spot the occasional fish or turtle on the sandy bottom, but for the best snorkelling take a short walk to Chance Bay.

 You can access the Chance Bay walking track from the southern end of Whitehaven.

 The secluded waters of Chance Bay are home to many turtles, with Green, Fatback and Hawksbill sea turtles calling the area home.

 Snorkel the fringing reefs and also try around the small islet.

 The view over Hill Inlet is the most famous vista in the Whitsundays.

 From the Northern end of Whitehaven Beach take a short 20-minute hike up to the viewing platforms.
 As you look down over the North end of the beach, you will see where the shifting tides create swirling layers of white sand and turquoise water.